organix/mycelia/memory.md

 ### Implementation Notes

-The actual implementation is directly in assembly-language.
+The actual implementation is coded directly in assembly-language.
-Where integer index values (into the heap array) are used in the pseudo-code, the assembly-code uses actual memory addresses, with 0 playing the role of `END`.
+The pseudo-code uses integer index values (into the heap array).
+The assembly-code uses actual memory addresses, with 0 playing the role of `END`.

 The heap lives between `heap_start` and the current contents of `block_end`.